 Criticism of CLL

-CLL has been criticized as inapplicable in non-western context.
+CLL has been criticized as inapplicable in a non-western context.
 Many cultures expect a teacher-centered learning environment.
 As such, a student-centered environment would be confusing for many language learners.

 CLL also has been accused of encouraging fossilization.
 With so much interaction happening in the classroom it is difficult to correct mistakes.
 As students build confidence and learn to survive in English they may find it difficult to fix more nuance mistakes with so little feedback.